sam-wong8/newer-york/index.md

 ## Healthcare

-Newer York's affordable healthcare is some of the best in the world.
+Newer York's affordable healthcare is the best in the world.
 High-quality doctors and nurses are always at your service, and several sanitation policies enforce cleanliness in our healthcare facilities.
 New technologies and treatments are constantly being developed and improved to provide the best services.
 We prioritise regular check-ups and try to prevent emergencies before they happen.
 Our emergency services respond almost immediately during an accident.
 Newer York has supported many initiatives to improve the welfare and health of the community, and we highly encourage physical activity, healthy eating, and mental wellbeing.

 ## Governance